Why My Nails Are Turning Orange? Are your nails turning orange? What does that mean? You cannot find answers to many questions on the internet.

 Orange fingernails vitamin deficiency

-Orange fingernails can also be a symptom of anemia, characterized by insufficient oxygen in the body tissues, leading to pallor and easily fatigue during exercise or other physical activity.
+Orange fingernails can also be a symptom of anemia, characterized by insufficient oxygen in the body tissues, leading to pallor and easily fatigued during exercise or other physical activity.

 Why are My Fingernails turning orange after surgery?